 Kohima State Museum offers tourists 360 degree insight into the history and culture of Nagaland and the tribes.
-Established in the year 1970 by the Government of Nagaland, this museum is located at Bayavü Hill, about which is about one and a half kilometre from the heart of the town.
-The museum showcases various aspects of Naga life and tradition including their arts and artefacts, ancient weaponary, colourful traditional dresses, Naga cuisine among others.
+Established in the year 1970 by the government of Nagaland, this museum is located at Bayavü Hill, about one-and-a-half kilometres from the heart of the town.
+The museum showcases various aspects of Naga life and tradition, including their arts and artefacts, ancient weaponry, colourful traditional dresses, Naga cuisine amongst others.

-The museum has a rare collection of precious stones including cornelian, tourmaline, coral, and other artefacts made out of brass and silver bells.
-Apart from this ceremonial attire of various Naga tribes along with their musical instruments, are also on display including the Log drum and Tati which is a single stringed instrument.
-The models of the Naga Morung or the traditional huts of the different tribes are one of the biggest attractions of the museum.
+The museum has a rare collection of precious stones including cornelian, tourmaline, coral and other artefacts made out of brass and silver bells.
+Apart from this ceremonial attire of various Naga tribes, their musical instruments are also on display, including the log drum and Tati, which is a single-stringed instrument.
+The models of the Naga morung or the traditional huts of the different tribes are some of the biggest attractions of the museum.